 Preparing for an appointment

-If you suspect you may have hearing loss, call your doctor.
-After an initial evaluation, your doctor may refer you to a hearing specialist (audiologist).
+If you think you have hearing loss, call your health care provider.
+Your provider might refer you to a hearing specialist, also known as an audiologist.

 What you can do

 - Write down your symptoms and how long you've had them.
 Is the hearing loss in one ear or both?
 Ask friends and family to help you make the list.
-They may have noticed changes that aren't obvious to you, but the changes may be important for your doctor to know.
+They may know of changes that you don't.

-- Write down key medical information, especially related to any ear problems.
-Include any chronic infections, injury to your ear or previous ear surgery.
-Also list medications, vitamins or supplements you take.
+- Write down key medical information, especially related to ear problems.
+Include any repeated infections, injury to your ear or ear surgery you've had.
+Also list medicines, vitamins or supplements you take, including doses.

 - Take a family member or friend along.
-Someone who accompanies you can help you remember all the information from your doctor.
+Someone with you can help you remember all the information you get.